KTern/docs-center/docs/content/general/portfolio-governance/create-portfolio-exiting-user/_index.en.md

 3. Fill in the Form:
 <ol>
     <ul>
-        <li><strong>Name</strong>: Enter the name of the portfolio.
+        <li><b>Name</b>: Enter the name of the portfolio.
 This is typically a descriptive name that helps you and others easily identify the portfolio.</li>
-        <li><strong>Projects Linked</strong>: Select the projects that you want to link to this portfolio.
+        <li><b>Projects Linked</b>: Select the projects that you want to link to this portfolio.
 You can do this by clicking on the field, which should open a dropdown menu.
 Choose the projects you want to associate with this portfolio.</li>
-        <li><strong>User Access</strong>: Specify the users who should have access to this portfolio.
+        <li><b>User Access</b>: Specify the users who should have access to this portfolio.
 You can provide access to users by mentioning their email addresses.</li>
     </ul>
 </ol>